theinhumaneme/ESP32/docs/initialSetup.md

 ```

 ## Adding ESP32 Add-on in the IDE
-Go to `preferences` and search for `Additional Boards Manager URLs:` add the following url in the text box `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` if you have any other urls, you can combine them by seperating them by a `,` like this `url1, url2`\
+Go to `preferences` and search for `Additional Boards Manager URLs:` add the following URL in the text box `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` if you have any other URLs, you can combine them by separating them by a `,` like this `URL1, URL2`\
 Go to `Tools > Board > Boards Manager` and search for `ESP32` by `Espressiff Systems` and install the files.\
 Now you should be able to see `ESP32 Arduino` under `Tools > Boards`